TedwardCz/Icharus/steps/CreateLenderLead/README.md

 - **Debug**: Standard debug build with CRM SDK integration
 - **MockDebug**: Debug build with mock implementation (no CRM SDK required)
 - **Release**: Release build with CRM SDK integration

+All configurations use the same centralized configuration files for runtime environment switching.

 ## Building the Project